AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60632-address-saved-on-every-order-attempt.md

 <u>Steps to reproduce</u>:

 1. Enable **[!DNL PayPal Payflow Link]** payment method:
-    * On a local machine, it cannot receive API calls from [!DNL PayPal Payflow Link] without a real IP.
+    * On a local machine, the system cannot receive API calls from [!DNL PayPal Payflow Link] without a real IP.
 1. Create a simple product.
 1. Create a registered customer without address.
 1. Add the product to cart.